Name: Swiss cheese plant, fruit salad plant, Mexican breadfruit, split leaf philodendron, Monstera deliciosa, Swiss cheese vine

 Position: a partially shaded position under trees outside, or in bright indirect light indoors.

-Flowering and fruiting: thick cream spathes are produced on mature plants only in warmer climates, and these ripen over 12 months to produce sweet-smelling cones of edible fruit.
+Flowering and fruiting: cream flowers are produced on mature plants only in warmer climates, and these ripen over 12 months to produce sweet-smelling cones of edible fruit.

 Feeding: use a controlled-release fertiliser in spring and a water-soluble fertiliser every month from spring to late summer.